417-72KI/ConfigurationPlist/README.md

   If you are using [_R.swift_](https://github.com/mac-cain13/R.swift), drag the new `Run Script` **above** the `Run Script` phase for _R.swift_ and you can load with `R.file.configPlist`.
 - Build your project, in Finder you will now see a `Config.plist` in `$SRCROOT`, drag it into your project.

-_Tip:_ Add the `Config.plist` pattern to your `.gitignore` file to prevent unnecessary conflicts.
+_Tip:_ Add the `Config.plist` pattern and the `*.generated.swift` pattern to your `.gitignore` file to prevent unnecessary conflicts.

 ### Manually
-TODO:
+TODO: Not supported yet.

 ## What is `ConfigurationPlist` doing?
 - Detect all yml/json files in `$SRCROOT/$PROJECT/Resources/Config`, exclude `.env`.